HR Continues to Lead

 HR Takes the Lead at the Executive Table

 HR secured its seat at the table and now, it’s time HR leads the discussion.
-There are a lot of executives out there that started in HR.
 One great role model is Mary Barra, CEO of General Motors.
 Right after Barra took the job in 2014, she faced one of GM’s greatest crises – the great recall.
-Because of an ignition switch malfunction, the company was required to recall more than 2 million cars.
-Through her leadership, GM managed to recover from that, and Barra is now one of the most renowned leaders in the automobile industry across the globe, as well as a champion for women’s rights.
+Through her leadership, GM recovered, and Barra is now one of the most renowned leaders in the automobile industry and a champion for women’s rights.

 HR at the Driver Seat

-The future of work is upon us and there are clear opportunities for HR and other departments to capitalise on and that includes learning and adapting to significant Covid-19 disruptors to improve corporate culture and business models.
+The future of work is upon us and there are clear opportunities for HR and other departments to capitalise on learning and adapting to Covid-19 disruptors to improve corporate culture and business models.

 Written By Caleb Baker

 Caleb Baker (Cal) joined Will in Oct 2019 as Managing Director - Strategic Growth, Technology and Talent Solutions.
-Cal leads the growth agenda focussing on the design of Will’s products and services strategy across the group.
-Caleb is passionate about building group wide capability to deliver progressive talent solutions through innovative service designs and the adoption of leading HR technology.
+Cal leads the design of Will’s products and services strategy, focusing on progressive talent solutions and the adoption of leading HR technology.

 Follow us: